Nikitha-ramasetti/BP_Estimation_PPG/README.md

 ### Project
-Trainings are performed using PyTorch 1.10.2 and Python 3.9.
+Trainings are performed using PyTorch 1.10.2 and Python 3.9 frameworks.

 - **analyse/data_analyse.py** file consists of script to view the single patient record dataset and data analysis.